Educational Outreach for Pollution Control

 Utilize Alternative Modes of Transportation

-Using alternative modes of transportation reduces fuel consumption, air pollution, and traffic.
-MDOT SHA supports alternate work schedules and carpooling for employees, as well as establishing HOV lanes on major roadways.
-MDOT SHA also promotes National Bike to Work Day, National Bike to School Week, and International Walk to School Day to reduce the pollution entering the waterways.
+Using alternative modes of transportation reduces fuel consumption, air pollution and traffic.
+To support more regular use of alternative modes of transportation, SHA encourages alternate work schedules and carpooling for employees and establishes High Occupancy Vehicle (HOV) lanes and park-and-ride facilities along major roadways.
+SHA also observes and promotes National Bike to Work Day, National Bike to School Week, and International Walk to School Day to encourage use of alternative modes of transportation and reduce the impacts to Maryland air and water quality from pollution commonly associated with motor vehicles.

 Car Care and Washing

-Performing regular car maintenance, including tune-ups, oil changes, air filter maintenance, and proper tire inflation, saves gas consumption and pollutes less.
-Proper car washing improves water conservation and the quality of water going to the Chesapeake Bay.
+Performing regular car maintenance, including tune-ups, oil changes, air filter maintenance and proper tire inflation, reduces gas consumption and pollutes less.
+Car washing can waste water and negatively impact the quality of water going to the Chesapeake Bay but you can reduce these impacts if you follow the best practices detailed in the link below.

 Proper Pet Waste Disposal

-Pet waste contains bacteria and parasites that harm humans and aquatic life.
-During storms, pet waste washes into storm drains and ends up in streams, in waterways, and on public beaches.
-By picking up after your pet, you improve the health of the Chesapeake Bay and waterways.
+Pet waste contains bacteria and parasites that can harm humans and the environment.
+During storms, pet waste washes into storm drains and ends up in streams, in waterways and on public beaches, even leading to beach closures in some cases.
+By picking up after your pet, you can improve the health of the Chesapeake Bay and local waterways.

 Bay Restoration Documents and Reports